tonistiigi/pangalink.net-client/readme.md

 See "pangalink.net-client <command> --help" for more details.

-Use environmental variables to set your API key and Mashape key.
+Use environment variables to set your API key and Mashape key.
 API keys can be copied from: https://pangalink.net/api

 For one time use: